 One professional laboratory experience at the secondary adolescent school level (10-12) covers observation of special education classroom situations with gradually increasing responsibility through participation with the lead content teach under supervision.
 Individual student teachers are guided by periodic conferences with the college supervisor.
-Prerequisites: Completion of all courses, except for EDU 327 and SED 498 which are taken concurrently; a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
-Corequisites: EDU 327, SED 498.
+Prerequisites: a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
+Corequisites: EDU 427, SED 498.
 (GR)